A landing theorem for entire functions with bounded post-singular sets: Filaments

-We remark that a dreadlock $G_{\s}$ may contain uncountably many different {\escapingcomposants}.
+We remark that a filament $G_{\s}$ may contain uncountably many different escaping composants.
 Moreover, it is possible for $\mu(z)$ to consist of a single point.
-(See \cite[Theorem~1.3]{arclike}.)
-However, by the results of Section~\ref{sec:unboundedsets}, $G_{\s}$ contains a distinguished uniformly {\escapingcomposant}, namely the one consisting of those points for which the set $A$ can be taken to be unbounded.
+(See \cite[Theorem~1.6]{arclike}.)
+However, by the results of Section~\ref{sec:unboundedsets}, $G_{\s}$ contains a distinguished uniformly escaping composant, namely the one consisting of those points for which the set $A$ can be taken to be unbounded.